jaco4873/cds-visual-analytics-2025/README.md

 - **Assignment 2**: Image classification benchmarks with Logistic Regression and Neural Networks
 - **Assignment 3**: Transfer learning with pretrained CNNs for Lego brick classification
 - **Assignment 4**: Face detection
-- *(Additional assignments will be added as the course progresses)*

 ## Quickstart